 Engorgement usually happens when a baby isn’t removing milk from your breast effectively or if your baby isn’t feeding frequently enough, causing milk to collect.
 Unlike simply having full breasts, engorgement cause breasts that may feel painful, warm, hard, and swollen.

 What To Do: If you have engorged breasts, take a warm shower or apply a warm compress to encourage milk letdown.
 If your breasts are swollen, apply cold compress after feeding.
 It’s also important that you breastfeed more and massage your breasts gently while nursing.
 If you’re unable to breastfeed but need to empty out your breasts, consider hand expression or using a breast pump like Mama’s Choice Single & Handy Electric Breast Pump.

 Reason #3: Blocked Duct

-It may feel similar to engorged breasts, but a blocked duct is having a small, painful lump in your breast.
+It may feel similar to engorged breasts, but a blocked duct has a small, painful lump in your breast.
 It’s hard and usually tender to the touch and comes with a patch of redness on the affected area of the breast.
-A blocked duct or plugged milk duct often happens when you don’t breastfeed enough or when your baby isn’t emptying out your breasts well.
+A blocked duct or plugged milk duct often happens when you don’t breastfeed enough or your baby isn’t emptying your breasts well.

 What To Do: Apply warm compress before breastfeeding and nurse as often as possible.
 While nursing, stroke the area behind the blockage and massage it towards your nipple to encourage milk to flow.
 It’s also a great idea to hand express to unclog the milk duct.
 If symptoms last for more than 2 days, seek advice from a lactation consultant.